aentan/Parallax-Scroll/README.md

 Parallax-Scroll is a jQuery plugin to create elements with background images that behaves as if their `background-attachment` property is between `scroll` and `fixed`, similar to the parallax scrolling effect you see on Spotify and is loosely based on Peder Andreas Nielsen&rsquo;s [Parallax ImageScroll](https://github.com/pederan/Parallax-ImageScroll).

 It makes clever use of `background-position` and `background-size` properties instead of CSS3 tranforms.
-It thus runs smoothly on mobile devices.
+It runs buttery smooth and retains the rubber-band scroll behavior in Safari.
+Works great on mobile too.

 ## Markup